 Rouble firms in Moscow, volatile offshore as coupon payment news awaited

-March 17 (Reuters) - The Russian rouble firmed in Moscow on Thursday and saw volatile trade offshore but was more than 100 to dollar in both markets, with investors watching Russia-Ukraine talks and foreign currency coupon payments on Russia's sovereign debt.
+March 17 (Reuters) - The Russian rouble firmed in Moscow on Thursday and saw volatile trade offshore but stayed weaker than 100 to the U.S. dollar in both markets, with investors watching Russia-Ukraine talks and foreign currency coupon payments on Russia's sovereign debt.

-Market participants awaited news on whether Russia had paid coupons on sovereign debt, which were due Wednesday, or whether the countdown on a 30-day grace period had started.
+Russia said it had made debt payments that were due this week but the announcement did not end a wait for what could be Moscow's first default on external borrowing in more than a century as creditors said they had yet to receive the funds.

-At 0739 GMT, the rouble was 3% stronger against the dollar at 104.8 RUBUTSTN=MCX and had gained 1.8% to trade at 115.6 versus the euro EURRUBTN=MCX, small moves compared to recent wild swings.
+By1217 GMT, the rouble was 2.2% stronger against the dollar at 105.6 RUBUTSTN=MCX and had gained 1.5% to trade at 115.9 versus the euro EURRUBTN=MCX, small moves compared to recent wild swings.

 On foreign exchanges, the rouble dropped sharply back to trade in line with the rate in Moscow.
 It slipped around 16% on the day, having seen bids as strong as at 89 per dollar RUB= earlier in the session.

-Western nations have imposed unprecedented sanctions against Russia in response to its invasion of Ukraine, triggering the worst economic crisis in Russia since the collapse of the Soviet Union in 1991.
+International outrage over events in Ukraine grew on Thursday, as fighting continued.
+Western nations have imposed unprecedented sanctions against Russia in response, triggering the worst economic crisis in Russia since the fall of the Soviet Union in 1991.

 "On the Russia-Ukraine front, global markets have taken heart in headlines that each camp was floating rhetoric that the potential for real 'compromise' was emerging on some core issues," said BCS Global Markets.